-2.5.10.1 Frame body and rear sub-frame
+2.5.10.1 Frame body and sub-frames

 - a.
 The frame must be the originally fitted and homologated part with no modification allowed. - b.
 Holes may be drilled on the frame only to fix approved components (i.e. fairing brackets, steering damper mount, sensors). - c.
 The sides of the frame-body may be covered by a protective part made of a composite material.
 These protectors must fit the form of the frame. - d.
-Nothing else may be added or removed from the frame body. - e.
-All motorcycles must display a vehicle identification number punched on the frame body (a proper "legal VIN" or a unique designation by the team, which the Technical Director may choose to append).
-No detachable plates are permitted. - f.
-Engine mounting brackets or plates must remain as originally produced by the manufacturer for the homologated motorcycle. - g.
-Front sub frames / fairing mounts may be changed or altered. - h.
-Rear sub frames may be changed or altered, but the type of material must remain as homologated, or of higher specific weight. - Additional seat brackets may be added; non-stressed protruding brackets may be removed if they do not affect the safety of the construction or assembly.
-Bolt-on accessories to the rear sub-frame may be removed. - j.
-The paint scheme is not restricted but polishing the frame body or sub- frame is not allowed.
+Crash protectors may be fitted to the frame using existing points (max. length: 50 mm) or pressed into the ends of the wheel axles (max. length: 30mm).
+Without exception, the wheel axles cannot be modified. - e.
+Nothing else may be added or removed from the frame body. - f.
+All motorcycles must display a vehicle identification number punched on the frame body. - g.
+Engine mounting brackets or plates must remain as originally produced by the manufacturer for the homologated motorcycle. - h.
+Front sub frame / fairing mount may be changed or altered, the material is free. - i.
+Rear sub frame may be changed or altered.
+The material must be metal, no composites are allowed. - j.
+Additional seat brackets may be added, non-stressed protruding brackets may be removed if they do not affect the safety of the construction or assembly.
+Bolt-on accessories to the rear sub-frame may be removed. - k.
+The paint scheme is not restricted but polishing the frame body or sub-frame is not allowed.